 to validate each redirection step.

-After having created a new quiz, we would like to test the page where the user has been redirected.
+After having logged it, we would like to test the page where the user has been redirected.

-This is really simple and can be achieved with a header capture: on the response to the POST creation request, we
+This is really simple and can be achieved with a header assert: on the response to the POST creation request, we

 Location

-:# First, get the quiz creation page to capture
+header:# First, display the login page to capture

 # ...

-# Create a new quiz, using the captured CSRF token:
+# Log in user, using the captured CSRF token:

 [FormParams]